-The Preview content item will not be available for dates earlier than the current date.
+Previews are not available for dates earlier than the current date.

-In the example shown below we've right clicked on a date in the calendar view.
+This example illustrates launching a preview by right clicking on a date in the calendar view.

 The Preview content dialog is displayed.
 Choose the date and time from which to show the preview.
 Click the "Launch preview" button and the preview will be launched.
 If you have multiple preview apps set up, you can choose which one to open.